 - Integrate seamlessly

-- Are easy for non technical staff to use
+- Are easy for non technical staff to use (if it needs a specialist, adoption will drop)

 - Fit construction workflows